-- ‘Original intent’ does not attempt to draw from the personal, beliefs of individual framers who participated in the federal convention of 1787.
+- ‘Original intent’ does not attempt to draw from the personal beliefs of individual framers of the Constitution.

 1.)
 United States v.
 Trans Missouri Freight Association, 160 6U.S.290, 318 (1897).
 Accord, United States v.
 Wong Kim Ark, 160 U.S. 649, 699 (1898).